 I sometimes forget the power that we have through Jesus.
 His story did not end at the cross, yet often I live as though it did.
 The comfort of consistency quietly draws me back into old familiar ways, even when I know there is a better way.
 Whether it is a lack of self-control, being short-tempered, or even just a bit lazy, if I am not intentional about letting the Holy Spirit renew my mind, I miss out on the freedom and joy of living in the light.

 What if we all believed in and lived out the truth that the cross was not the end, it was the plot twist?
-Jesus overcame death, the grave, and rose to life again.
-When we choose to follow Christ, and clothe ourselves in His righteousness through baptism, the old ways fade away like snow in the early spring.
-We can throw open the shutters of our hearts and breathe deep of new mercies, not just once, but every morning.
+When all seemed lost, Jesus overcame death, and the grave, and rose to life again.
+When we choose to follow Christ and clothe ourselves in His righteousness through baptism, the old ways fade away like snow in the early spring.
+We can throw open the shutters of our hearts and breathe deeply of new mercies, not just once, but every morning.
 We are released from the slavery of sin and are made new by the same power that raised Jesus from the dead.
 In Christ, we are raised to new life–to walk in new ways, running toward new hope.

 As strange as it may sound, I can’t watch this scene without thinking of my own baptism and tearing up.
 While I didn’t “knock over a Piggly-Wiggly” like Delmar did to earn his jail sentence, I have had my share of mistakes.
-I had sin in my life that I wanted washed away.
-I longed for the ultimate spring cleaning of my heart to lead me to the freedom of a new life in Christ.
+I’ve had sin in my life that I wanted to be washed away.
+I’ve longed for the ultimate spring cleaning of my heart to lead me to the freedom of a new life in Christ.

-What works with this scene is that throughout the rest of the movie, Delmar’s sticks to his promise.
+Throughout the rest of the movie, Delmar sticks to his promise.
 He is a new creation.
 While the company he keeps continues to be a little rough around the edges, the film culminates with his friends’ ultimate repentance and an allusion to their salvation.
-O Brother, Where Art Thou is not a Christian film, but Delmar’s response in this particular scene reminds me of Ephesians 4:21-24 (NLT):
+And while O Brother, Where Art Thou is not a Christian film, Delmar’s response in this particular scene reminds me of Ephesians 4:21-24 (NLT):

 “Since you have heard about Jesus and have learned the truth that comes from him, throw off your old sinful nature and your former way of life, which is corrupted by lust and deception.
 Instead, let the Spirit renew your thoughts and attitudes.
 Put on your new nature, created to be like God—truly righteous and holy.”